kubeshark/docs/src/pages/en/anatomy_of_kubeshark.md

 ## The Dashboard

-**Kubeshark**'s dashboard is a [React](https://reactjs.org/) application packaged as a K8s deployment.
-It operates on the K8s control plane and communicates with the [**Hub**](#hub) via WebSocket, displaying captured traffic in real-time as a scrolling feed.
+**Kubeshark**'s dashboard is a [React](https://reactjs.org/) application packaged as a Kubernetes (K8s) deployment.
+It operates within the K8s control plane and communicates with the [**Hub**](#hub) via WebSocket, displaying captured traffic in real-time as a scrolling feed.

 ![Kubeshark UI](/kubeshark-ui.png)

-**Service name:** `kubeshark-front`
+**Service Name**: `kubeshark-front`

-> **NOTE:** Read more in the [dashboard](/en/ui) section.
+> **NOTE:** For more information, refer to the [dashboard documentation](/en/ui).

 ## Hub

-The **Hub** is a K8 deployment that serves as a gateway to the [**Workers**](#worker).
-It hosts an HTTP server and fulfills the following functions:
+The **Hub** is a Kubernetes deployment that acts as a gateway to the [**Workers**](#worker).
+It hosts an HTTP server and performs several key functions:

-- Accepting WebSocket connections and their accompanying filters.
+- Accepting WebSocket connections along with their respective filters.
-- Establishing new WebSocket connections to the workers.
+- Establishing WebSocket connections to the Workers.
-- Receiving dissected traffic from the workers.
+- Receiving processed traffic from the Workers.
-- Streaming results back to the requester.
+- Streaming results back to the requestors.
-- Configuring worker states through HTTP calls.
+- Managing Worker states via HTTP requests.

-**Service name:** `kubeshark-hub`
+**Service Name**: `kubeshark-hub`

 ## Worker

-The worker is deployed into your cluster as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) to ensure that each node in your cluster is covered by Kubeshark.
+Each Worker is deployed into your cluster as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/), ensuring coverage of every node in your cluster by Kubeshark.

-This worker encompasses two services:
+Each Worker provides two services:

-1. A network sniffer
+1. A network packet sniffer.
-2. A kernel tracer
+2. A kernel tracer.

-It captures packets from all network interfaces, reassembles TCP streams, and if they are dissectable, stores them as [PCAP](https://datatracker.ietf.org/doc/id/draft-gharris-opsawg-pcap-00.html) files.
-The collected traffic is then transmitted to the [**Hub**](#hub) via WebSocket connections.
+These services capture packets from all network interfaces, reassemble TCP streams, and, if dissectable, store them as [PCAP](https://datatracker.ietf.org/doc/id/draft-gharris-opsawg-pcap-00.html) files.
+The traffic collected is then transmitted to the [**Hub**](#hub) via WebSocket.

-**Kubeshark** stores raw packets and dissects them on-demand upon [filtering](/en/filtering).
+**Kubeshark** stores raw packets and dissects them on-demand based on [filtering criteria](/en/filtering).

-**Name:** `kubeshark-worker-daemon-set-<id>`
+**Service Name**: `kubeshark-worker-daemon-set-<id>`

 ### Distributed PCAP-based Storage

-Kubeshark uses a distributed PCAP-based storage where each of the Workers store the captured L4 streams in the root file system of the node.
+Kubeshark employs distributed PCAP-based storage, with each Worker storing captured Layer 4 (L4) streams in the root file system of its node.

 ### Low Network Overhead

-To reduce potential network overhead, only a fraction of the traffic is sent over the network upon request.
+To minimize potential network overhead, only a selected portion of the traffic is sent over the network upon request.